-The perfect craft activity is where I say Go create, my little muses! and then I sit back with a book and a cup of tea (yes, I drink a lot of tea).
+The perfect craft activity is where I say Go create, my little muses! and then I sit back with a book and a cup of tea.

 The two types of art and craft are:

-Process art, which is my favourite, is where the creative process is more important than the finished product.
+Process art is where the creative process is more important than the finished product.

-Not only are kids exploring different art and craft mediums and techniques without the pressure to create something, they get to exercise their own creative muscles, instead of copying someone else.
+Not only are kids exploring different art and craft mediums and techniques without the pressure to create something, but they also get to exercise their own creative muscles, instead of copying someone else.

 This kind of craft also keeps younger children entertained for longer with only a small parental input.
 I find that any activity where I have to stand over the kids and give them constant direction ends in tears and frustration and stifles their creativity.